Walt Garrison: Professional career

 Garrison played in the NFL for nine seasons (missing only 7 games), all of them with the Cowboys.
 He finished his career with 3,886 yards rushing and 1,794 yards receiving.
 Garrison retired as the third leading rusher and fourth-leading receiver in team history.

 One of the more humorous sports quotes was attributed to Cowboy quarterback Don Meredith speaking about Garrison's dependability, "If it was third down, and you needed four yards, if you'd get the ball to Walt Garrison, he'd get you five.
 And if it was third down and you needed twenty yards, if you'd get the ball to Walt Garrison, by God, he'd get you five."

 Garrison was named to the Dallas Cowboys' 25th anniversary team and was also inducted into the Texas Cowboy Hall of Fame and the Texas Sports Hall of Fame in 2012.

+NFL career statistics

-Personal life
+Personal life and death

-He was a long-time spokesman for Skoal smokeless tobacco, and is the current television spokesman for Bill Utter Ford near Denton, Texas.
+Garrison was a long-time spokesman for Skoal smokeless tobacco, and was the television spokesman for Bill Utter Ford near Denton, Texas.
 In 1988, he published his biography Once a Cowboy with writer John Tullius.
 The title is a reference not only to his rodeo cowboy career, but also to his career with the Dallas Cowboys, and his college career with the Oklahoma State Cowboys.

 Garrison served military duty in New Jersey and Fort Lewis.
-He established the Walt Garrison Multiple Sclerosis Foundation and currently resides in Argyle, Texas.
+He established the Walt Garrison Multiple Sclerosis Foundation and later resided in Argyle, Texas.

+Walt Garrison died in Weatherford, Texas, on October 11, 2023, at the age of 79.